cynwong/Calen/README.md

 ## User Instruction

 * Sign up if you have not done so yet.
 Otherwise, log in to your account.
-* On the left side of dashboard is list of scheduled events and diary entries and on right is Todo list.
+* On the left side of the dashboard is the list of scheduled events and diary entries and on right is the Todo list.
-* To navigate to specific page such as Scheduler or Diary, click on the burger icon at the upper left corner.
+* To navigate to a specific page such as Scheduler or Diary, click on the burger icon at the upper left corner.
-* To add new event, click on the date cell in the calendar.
+* To add a new event, click on the date cell in the calendar.
-* To view or modify individual event, click on the event.
+* To view or modify individual events, click on the event.

 ## Technical Instruction